aptech/docs/docs/fred_series_search.rst

     :param tag_names: A semicolon delimited list of tag names that series match all of. optional, no filtering by tags by default

          Example value: 'usa;m2'.
-Filter results to series having both tags 'usa' and 'm2'.See the related request :func:`fred_tags`.
+Filter results to series having both tags 'usa' and 'm2'.
+See the related request :func:`fred_tags`.

     :type tag_names: String

     :param exclude_tag_names: A semicolon delimited list of tag names that series match none of. optional, no filtering by tags by default.

          Example value: 'discontinued;m1'.
 Filter results to series having neither tag 'discontinued' nor tag 'm1'.
-Parameter exclude_tag_names requires that parameter tag_names also be set to limit the number of matching series.
+Parameter *exclude_tag_names* requires that parameter tag_names also be set to limit the number of matching series.

     :type exclude_tag_names: String